Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 Should we imagine checker dependencies as a graph, it would be a directed forest, where the nodes are checkers: each directed tree describes a group of checker's dependencies, a node's parent would be it's dependency, and is ensured to be registered before it's children.

 Currently, we don't allow directed circles within this graph, but it would certainly be a great addition.
+Depending on packages, and packages dependning on either packages or checkers also isn't supported yet.

 "Builtin" and "plugin" checkers
 """""""""""""""""""""""""""""""